asllop/HunkInfo/README.md

 For general information on the Amiga Hunk format, check out the [Wikipedia entry](https://en.wikipedia.org/wiki/Amiga_Hunk).

-It has no dependencies, the code 100% ANSI C.
+It has no dependencies besides the libc, the code is 100% ANSI C.

 ### Build